Canopy by Hilton Catch Me at My Best® Program Overview

 — Brian Wand, Pointe Hilton Squaw Peak Resort

 Here’s a bonus tip: If you’re a location that doesn't receive a lot of catches, chances are that you’re not promoting Catch Me enough.
 Try placing cards in different Guest and enthusiasts common areas, such as the breakfast area or elevator lobbies.
-Or use the different awareness and promotional materials available on the Tally Website, beginning May 1.
+Or use the different awareness and promotional materials available on the Tally Website.
 And by all means, promote internal catches from lead enthusiasts and peers, as discussed earlier.

 * Chief Enthusiasts can be caught, but are not eligible for random prizes.
 They are eligible for prizes in other categories, like Favorite Catches and Best Practices.